 Boko Haram suspects kill 200 more in Nigeria

-It is feared Boko Haram militants have killed at least 200 more people in a wave of attacks launched across Borno state in Northern Nigeria this week.
+It is feared an extremist group that is located primarily in Northern Nigeria militants have killed at least 200 more people in a wave of attacks launched across Borno state in Northern Nigeria this week.

 Three Christian villages – Attagara, Agapalwa and Aganjara – were reduced to ashes.
 Attackers killed, looted and stole cattle before burning homes and churches, say local media.
 All the villages are located a few kilometers from the Cameroon border, near the vast Sambisa forest, which hosts several militants’ camps, and where some of the missing Chibok girls were believed to be.